xubuvd/guesswhat/README.md

 ## 3. Experiment...<br>

+GuessWhich has two conversational players: Q-Bot and A-Bot.
+Compared with GuessWhich, GuessWhat?! has three agents - QGen, Guesser and Oracle.<br>

 # Latest Progress on the GuessWhat?!
 Game
 ## Sampling accuracy on training set and validation set during Reinforencement Learning